-Email phishing is a general term that describes any cyber attack that uses email as a method of contacting potential victims.
-These attacks are typically mass-emailed campaigns that cast a wide net as phishing “lures’ are sent to a vast number of recipients.
+Email phishing is a general term which describes any cyber attack that uses email as a method of contacting potential victims.
+These attacks are typically mass-emailed campaigns that cast a wide net with phishing “lures’ sent to a vast number of recipients.
 These emails include a malicious link or attachment and try to get the person receiving the message to click on the link or open the attachment by expressing a sense of urgency, inciting fear or curiosity, or using some other enticing message.

 2. Spear Phishing

-Whaling targets big wins scored through hooking executives and other high-value individuals.
+Whaling attacks target big wins scored through hooking executives and other high-value individuals.
 Attackers up the ante on their social engineering efforts and often research as much information as they can on the target and use that intelligence to gain trust.
 This may take place over a period of months and involve repeated two-way communication.

 Smishing uses text messages (SMS) to send its malicious link.
 Anyone who owns a smart phone has likely received a text saying they won a prize or received a message with a similar lure.
 Attackers may also impersonate a legitimate company to entice the recipient to divulge sensitive information or download a malicious file.